Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 ![Cuis Window](SamplePkg/Sample-Package-033.png)

+The text file 'iedict.txt' is read from IEDict's package file name directory.
+(Cuis' FileEntry differs from Squeak's DirectoryEntry by the way.
+We think it is simpler to use.)

+The comment line is skipped and each line is read in as a String which is split on the colon into two substrings which are stored sequentially in an Array which is available in IEDict's DictData class variable.

+Now a class' #initialize method is invoked when a class is filed-in/loaded.
+Since we have already created the class IEDict we need to invoke IEDict>>initialize ourselves.

-Did I mention that I like to make things eacy for myself?
+Did I mention that I like to make things easy for myself?

 You may have noticed the comment
 ````Smalltalk